 A Pink Feast: Pink Shower

-Tamarind, a member of the legume family, is originated in Africa and is a species grown in all tropical countries, especially India.
-Tamarind with a height of up to 18 meters has flowers in reddish clusters.
-Its fruit, which is indispensable in African, Asian and Latin American cuisines with its sour taste and dark color, is mostly used in salads, soups and pickles.
-Its fruit that is used in the making of alcohol and sherbet, can also be consumed raw with powdered sugar.
+Tamarind of African origin, a member of the legume family, is a species grown in all tropical countries, and especially in India.
+With a height reaching up to 18 meters, Tamarind has yellow and reddish flowers in clusters.
+Its fruit, which is indispensable with its sour taste and dark color in African, Asian, and Latin American cuisines, is used mostly as a spice in salads, soups, and pickles.
+Its fruit which can also be consumed raw with powdered sugar is also used in the production of alcohol and sherbet.